McDonnell Douglas F-15E Strike Eagle: Saudi Arabia

 In November 2009, Royal Saudi Air Force (RSAF) F-15s, along with Saudi Tornados, performed air raids amid the Houthi insurgency in north Yemen.
 It was the RSAF's first military action over hostile territory since Operation Desert Storm.
 In October 2010, Saudi Arabia requested 84 F-15SA (Saudi Advanced) fighters, upgrading of its existing F-15S fleet to F-15SA standard, and related equipment and weapons through a Foreign Military Sale (FMS).
 On 29 December 2011, the U.S. signed a $29.4 billion contract to sell 84 F-15SAs, as well as the F-15S upgrades.
-In June 2012, an FMS contract for 68 F-15S to F-15SA modification kits was placed with Boeing.
+In June 2012, an FMS contract for 68 F-15S to F-15SA modification kits was placed with Boeing; the upgraded aircraft are designated the F-15SR.
 On 20 February 2013, the maiden flight of the first new-build F-15SA occurred.

-Saudi led in intervention in Yemen (2015–present)
+Saudi-led intervention in Yemen (2015–present)

 On 26 March 2015, Saudi F-15Ss, along with other Arab coalition assets, started striking targets in Yemen as part of the Saudi Arabian-led intervention in Yemen, called Operation Decisive Storm.
 Opposing a joint force composed of former Houthi rebels and Yemeni Army forces, the strikes, at least initially, were met by ineffective anti-aircraft fire that reportedly only caused damage when falling to the ground.
 Early strikes were aimed at air defense sites, Army HQs, military airports, ballistic missiles depots, and launchers.
 During these attacks, a Saudi F-15S crashed into the Gulf of Aden after circling over the sea; its two pilots ejected safely and were recovered from the sea by a USAF HH-60G rescue helicopter; Arab coalition reports claimed enemy fire was not involved, while Houthi and Iranian sources claimed they had shot it down.
 On 8 January 2018, a RSAF F-15S was reportedly shot down by a Houthi surface-to-air missile; a Houthi-released video shows the F-15 increasing speed and releasing decoy flares before being struck by a projectile and apparently suffering major damage.
 On 9 January 2018, the Houthi media, Al-Masirah, announced that the F-15 had been damaged but did not crash.

-On 21 March 2018, Houthi rebels released a video allegedly showing a RSAF F-15 being hit in Saada province by a R-27 air to air missile adapted for surface to air use.
-As in the video of the previous similar hit recorded on 8 January, the target, while clearly hit, seems not falling to the sky when the video stops.
+On 21 March 2018, Houthi rebels released a video allegedly showing a RSAF F-15 being hit in Saada province by an R-27 air to air missile adapted for surface to air use.
+As in the video of the previous similar hit recorded on 8 January, the target, while clearly hit, seems not falling to the ground when the video stops.
 Saudi forces confirmed the hit, while saying the jet safely landed at a Saudi base.
 Saudi sources confirmed the incident involved a surface-to-air missile being launched at the jet from inside Saada airport.

-Potential operators

-US agreement to sell units of the F-15s to Egypt for the Egyptian Air Force was announced in March-2022.
-A contract needs to be finalized after price and delivery date determined.